Was the Burgh Advancing Too Much?

 Tedious Travel Across Pennsylvania

-They must have been heartened to get here, get out of their wagons and get onto a boat headed for Ohio.
+Weary farm families must have been heartened to get here, get out of their wagons and board a boat for Ohio.

 Even today, crossing Pennsylvania is tedious.
 In 1816, there were no trains, no canals.
-Just a few dirt roads clogged with lumbering wagons.
+Just a few muddy or rocky roads clogged with lumbering wagons.

-You would have harnessed a few horses to a wagon loaded with belongings and family, gotten in line behind hundreds of large white, blue and red Conestoga wagons, and taken a deep breath.
+You would harness a few horses to a wagon loaded with your belongings and family, gotten in line behind hundreds of large white, blue and red Conestoga wagons, and taken a deep breath.

-Each of the Conestoga wagons, the equivalent of today’s tractor-trailer trucks, had a half dozen huge horses to inch freight to Pittsburgh over a muddy, dusty or rocky trail.
-A thousand Conestogas a month creeped up and down the Alleghenies.
+Each of the Conestoga wagons, the equivalent of today’s tractor-trailer trucks, had a half dozen huge horses to inch freight to Pittsburgh, A thousand Conestogas a month creeped up and down the Alleghenies.

-It would take you at least two weeks to get to Pittsburgh from Philadelphia.
+It took at least two weeks to get to Pittsburgh from Philadelphia.

-The Legislature approved the charter making the borough of Pittsburgh a city on March 18 of Eighteen Hundred and Froze to Death.
+The Legislature approved the charter making the borough of Pittsburgh a city on March 18.

-Given that information traveled only as fast as people, it seems likely no one in Pittsburgh knew about it until April.
-Seems odd to us because we’re obsessed with immediacy.
-They didn’t have that problem.
+Given that information traveled only as fast as people, it’s likely no one in Pittsburgh knew about it until April.

-The wagoners tended to smoke cheap cigars made of locally grown tobacco.
+Wagoners tended to smoke cheap cigars made of locally grown tobacco.
 Maybe they liked them.
-Maybe they keep mosquitoes at bey.
+Maybe they kept mosquitoes at bey.
 Pennsylvania was notorious for mosquitoes and malaria before farmers drained much of the standing water.
 Inexpensive cigars came to be called stogies because of their association with Conestoga Wagons.

 Traveling, Sleeping With Wagon Men

-If you were an impoverished farmer headed for the Midwest, you not only spent your days trailing behind these wagoners, you also spent your nights sleeping among them.
+If you were with an impoverished farm family headed for the Midwest, you spent your days trailing behind these wagoners, and nights sleeping among them.

-Stage coach passengers and their drivers stopped at the better hotels in towns, and paid more.
+Stage coach passengers and their drivers stopped at the better hotels in towns.
+They paid more.

 In 1816, many of those diamonds were in towns like Greensburgh, Chambersburgh and Ebensburgh.
-All lost their “H” in the attempt to standardize place name spelling.
-Only Pittsburgh complained enough to get it back.
+All lost their “H” in an attempt to standardize place name spelling.
+Pittsburgh lost its “H” for a while, too.
+Burghers complained enough to get it back.

-In June of The Year Without a Summer, heavy blankets were needed for horses on the frost-covered diamonds.
+In June that year, heavy blankets were needed for horses on the frost-covered diamonds.
 Logs or coal burned hot in the taverns.

 Two to three inches of snow fell at Pittsburgh.
 Frost and ice accounted for much of the crop damage.
 In mid June, a correspondent in Erie reported “the season has been dry and frosty for weeks.
 It appears as if we should have no crops in these parts — the corn has been all killed by the frost of the 9th, and until very lately lake Erie was not navigable for the ice.”

-The problem may have been God punishing Americans for lack of humility, as preachers claimed, but, if so, he was using a volcano on the other side of the world to do it.
+It may be that God was punishing Americans for a lack of humility, as preachers claimed.
+If so, he used a volcano on the other side of the world to do it.

-In fact, it was one of the largest eruptions recorded in human history.
+It was one of the largest eruptions ever recorded.

-Mount Tambora in Indonesia erupted the year before, sending a blanket of dust and gases 27 miles up into the stratosphere.
-It didn’t help that the sun was in a phase where it was not particularly active.
+Mount Tambora in Indonesia blew up the year before, sending a blanket of dust and gases 27 miles into the stratosphere.
+It didn’t help that the sun was in a phase when it was not particularly active.

-Looking through the atmoshperic haze, people could look directly at the sun.
-For many, the haze enabled them to see sunspots for the first time.
+Looking through the haze, people could gaze directly at the sun.
+Many saw sunspots for the first time.
 They blamed the lack of summer on those sunspots, or solar storms.
 In reality, there were fewer sunspots than normal.

 The smoke continued to rise above the volcano for a few years, but summer reappeared here in 1817.
 Pittsburgh has had one ever since.